stonepros/stone/doc/mgr/localpool.rst

 The *localpool* module is enabled with::

-  ceph mgr module enable localpool
+  stone mgr module enable localpool

 Configuring
 -----------